I am looking for my next challenge. Check out my CV and Get in Touch

 Regulatory

-The senior user group face significant barriers to mobile adoption and task completion, especially for the complexities of a Payment flow.
+Senior user groups face significant barriers to mobile adoption, especially with the complexities of a Payment flow.

-The design challenge is to create a simplified, intuitive user experience while simultaneously incorporating the robust security and multi-step processes required to meet stringent regulatory standards.
+Design challenge: Create a simplified, intuitive user experience Payment journey, incorporating robust security and multi-steps required to meet regulatory standards.

-Current flows result in high transaction abandonment and increased financial stress for seniors.
+Current flow: High transaction abandonment and increased financial stress.

 01.02

-- Identify recurring frustrations, anxieties, and unmet needs to form themes.
+2. Identify recurring frustrations and unmet needs to form themes.

-- Using an appropriate Design System executes a learned solution to contribute to solving senior financial wellness through a highly complex task.
+3. Design System: Execute a learned solution to solving senior financial wellness for this highly complex task.

-My experience consistently highlights that fear of fraud, cognitive load and digital literacy are major barriers to mobile app adoption and successful task completion for seniors.
+My experience consistently highlights that fear of fraud, cognitive load and digital literacy are major barriers to successful task completion for seniors.
 These fears are amplified during critical tasks like payments with multiple cognitive and security demands.

-Teams struggle to create a mobile payment flow that simultaneously meets modern security standards (e.g. multi-factor authentication, biometric prompts, Confirmation of Payee) and minimises the cognitive load required by seniors with age-related limitations, leading to high rates of transaction abandonment, locked accounts, and increased financial anxiety.
+Teams struggle to create a mobile payment flow that simultaneously meets modern security standards (e.g. multi-factor authentication, biometric prompts, COP) that minimises transaction abandonment, locked accounts, and user financial anxiety.

 01.03